n0rthface43/Ball/_posts/2024-01-22-Caseanalyse-Brentford-set-pieces.md

 ##### 24min - Corner from left (Mathias Jensen)
 ![figur-ni](https://github.com/n0rthface43/Ball/assets/157420543/2f631067-75c2-4a77-965e-1f4e3293f37e)
 Figure 9.
-Brentford set up a man offering a short solution at the corner flag, and a man down at the dead ball line, and one just outside 16m (Lewis Potter).
+Brentford set up a man offering a short solution at the corner flag, and a man down at byline, and one just outside 16m (Lewis Potter).
 Brentford put 5 men close to the penalty spot.
 Forest have 3 men in zone marking.
 Two men following Brentford's two short options, and the rest man-marking.
 Note that Forest don't have anyone on the edge of the 16m.

 ![figur-ti](https://github.com/n0rthface43/Ball/assets/157420543/308eede0-ff23-4d34-bd1a-ad38616d751e)
 Figure 10.
 Five Brentford players in the box are almost on a horizontal line before the corner is taken.
 Forest man-mark four of them, Maupay is free.